wojciechmarek/todo-list/README.md

 To collect together all design styles in one place.

+## Demo

+A live demo is available at [https://todo-list-wojciechmarek.vercel.app/](https://todo-list-wojciechmarek.vercel.app/).

 ## Design styles

 All design styles are written from scratch.
 This application does not use any UI component library.
 Currently, the app implements the following design styles: